Lemosho Route 8 Day begin and end at Ilboru Safari Lodge in Arusha.

-We will gather in the hotel for a pre-climb briefing and an equipment check.
+We will gather in the evening at 5:30 pm for a pre-climb briefing and an equipment check.

 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.